felippeduran/client-server-test/README.md

 Here's a small list of potential improvements for the project:

 * Replay of queue commands in case of connectivity issues.
-* Better, more granular handling of specific errors, i.e.: for "no energy" or "level not unlock".
+* Better, more granular handling of specific errors, i.e., for "no energy" or "level not unlocked".
 * Implementation of gRPC or custom protocol for duplex communication.
 * Make `LocalServer` from the client project share the same config from the server.
 * Implement server-side command execution in C# to avoid duplicate implementation.